FEIT Student General Access UNIX Servers

 $ export http_proxy=proxy.unimelb.edu.au:8000.
 Direct connection to the Internet using protocols or applications that are not proxy-aware will not be possible unless you are using the digitalis server.

-Home directories will be provided by MSE IT Services, student homes are mounted from Engineering’s storage servers.
+Home directories will be provided by FEIT IT Services, student homes are mounted from Engineering’s storage servers.
 Whilst all precautions are taken, students should take responsibility to ensure important work is backed up.

 These systems automatically mount your Engineering Home Directory.